 - The victim is 14 or 15 years old; and

-- The defendant is at least four years older than the victim.
+- You are at least four years older than the victim.

 Penetrative sex comprises any of the following sex acts: